Parker Palmer

 Parker J. Palmer is an American author, educator, and activist who focuses on issues in education, community, leadership, spirituality and social change.
 He has published ten books and numerous essays and poems, and is founder and Senior Partner Emeritus of the Center for Courage and Renewal.
-His work has been recognized with major foundation grants, several national awards, and thirteen honorary doctorates.
+His work has been recognized with major foundation grants, several national awards, and fourteen honorary doctorates.

 Life and career

-Parker J. Palmer was born in Chicago on February 28, 1939, and grew up in Wilmette and Kenilworth, Illinois.
+Palmer was born in Chicago on February 28, 1939, and grew up in Wilmette and Kenilworth, Illinois.
 He studied philosophy and sociology at Carleton College, where he graduated in 1961 before going on to complete a Doctor of Philosophy degree in sociology at the University of California, Berkeley.
-After moving to the East Coast for a job as a community organizer and a teaching position at Georgetown University, Palmer became involved with the Religious Society of Friends (Quakers) at Pendle Hill, where he served as Dean of Studies and Writer in Residence.
-Palmer is the founder and Senior Partner Emeritus of the Center for Courage & Renewal, which oversees the "Courage to Teach" program for K–12 educators across the country and parallel programs for people in other professions, including medicine, law, ministry and philanthropy.
+After moving to the East Coast for a job as a community organizer and a teaching position at Georgetown University, Palmer became involved with the Religious Society of Friends (Quakers) at Pendle Hill, where he served as dean of studies and writer in residence.
+Palmer is the founder and senior partner emeritus of the Center for Courage & Renewal, which oversees the "Courage to Teach" program for K–12 educators across the country and parallel programs for people in other professions, including medicine, law, ministry and philanthropy.

 He has published a dozen poems, more than one hundred essays and ten books.
-Palmer's work has been recognized with thirteen honorary doctorates, two Distinguished Achievement Awards from the National Educational Press Association, an Award of Excellence from the Associated Church Press, and grants from the Danforth Foundation, the Lilly Endowment and the Fetzer Institute.
+Palmer's work has been recognized with fourteen honorary doctorates, two Distinguished Achievement Awards from the National Educational Press Association, an Award of Excellence from the Associated Church Press, and grants from the Danforth Foundation, the Lilly Endowment and the Fetzer Institute.
 Palmer has been featured on the On Being podcast with Krista Tippet, and regularly contributes to the On Being blog.